YingFengTingYu/PVRTexLib.NET/README.md

 PVRTexLib.NET is a wrapper for PVRTexLib supporting .NET Framework 3.5, .NET Standard 1.1 and upper.
 It contains all the API from PVRTexLib.
 The documents can be found through installing PVRTexTool.
 ## License
 PVRTexLib.NET is licensed under the MIT license.
+This product includes components of the PowerVR Tools Software from Imagination Technologies Limited.
 ## Supported Platforms
 PVRTexLib.NET try to support all the platforms which PVRTexLib is supporting.
 For best compatibility, it is recommended that PVRTexTool is installed on machines running at least Windows 7, macOS 10.11 (El Capitan), or Ubuntu 16.04.